From the Great Famine in Cork to America

 1894.
 Pullman Strike by Railwaymen.
 Was in Birmingham, Alabama organising miners.

 1895.
 Active with selling subscriptions for radical newspaper, Appeal to Reason.

 1896.
 Works with Eugene Debs.

 1897.
 Present at founding of Social Democracy of America.
 Works on the ground at the Turtle Creek coal-miners’ strike in Pittsburgh.
 Tries to organise union in West Virginia.
-In July she visits President William McKinley to discuss jailing’s of union strikers following the Pullman Strike.
+In July, she visits US President William McKinley to discuss jailing’s of union strikers following the Pullman Strike.
 Visits socialist community experiment in Pushkin, Tennessee.